9.1 To co-operate or not to co-operate?

 If the corporate is a witness, it may be subject to mandatory co-operation requirements, such as compelled requests for information as outlined in Section 9.1.
 Witnesses face a lower expectation from prosecutors and regulators of voluntary co-operation, in terms of offering up documents and information beyond the scope of specific requests, primarily because additional co-operation offers fewer direct benefits than it might for a suspect.
 While proactive co-operation may enhance a corporate’s relationship with its regulator or enforcement body, and be consistent with its corporate governance values, a corporate may have good reasons to be circumspect in dealings with the authorities in an investigation.
 In particular, a corporate witness may have an ongoing commercial relationship with the corporate suspect.
 This is often the case for professional advisers, such as auditors, who are frequently compelled to provide information in the context of investigations into their clients.
 In these circumstances, the corporate witness will have to consider its obligations to its client, and also the potential for any disclosure to expose it to regulatory investigation or litigation.

 Whether a witness or a suspect, co-operation without a proper understanding of the issues and underlying facts may be difficult.
 Accordingly, the desire or need to co-operate may trigger an internal investigation to establish the veracity of the allegation, at least on a preliminary basis.
-Consideration must be given to whether the regulator or criminal prosecutor would want or expect involvement in setting the scope of an internal investigation: its subject matter, its jurisdictional and chronological reach, and whether it is a superficial review or a deep exploration.
-(See also Chapter 5 on beginning an internal investigation.)
+Consideration must be given to whether the regulator or criminal prosecutor would want or expect involvement in setting the scope of an internal investigation: its subject matter, its jurisdictional and chronological reach, the sequencing of steps to gather evidence and whether it is a superficial review or a deep exploration.

-Other initial considerations include legal privilege – invoking it where appropriate, but being sensitive to certain authorities’ mistrust of a company’s claim to privilege over, for example, first accounts of witnesses.
-(See also Chapter 31 on privilege.)
+Other initial considerations include legal privilege – invoking it where appropriate, but being sensitive to certain authorities’ desire to review first accounts of witnesses.

 9.3 Could the corporate be liable for the conduct?